AlexVRussell/server-client-socket/README.md

-## first step into cyber security
+### Server-Client Socket communication in Java

-This was originally a port scanner project built in python.
+This is a single threaded server and client application using network sockets in java.

-Now switching to something a little more interesting.
+### How to run for yourself and play around